Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Analysis and Results

 We adopt a double delayed-$\tau$ SFH model in the SED fitting \citep{Suess_2022_SFH}.
 Compared to the single-component delayed-$\tau$ models, which are among the most commonly used SFH prescriptions, the double delayed-$\tau$ model provides a more flexible and physically motivated description of the star formation history of merging systems \citep{Tissera_2002}.
 Such systems are naturally characterized by two relatively distinct phases of star formation: an extended pre-merger star formation episode and a merger-triggered starburst.

 We constrain the onset time of the long-timescale pre-merger SFH ($t_{\mathrm{burst,old}}$) to be less than 1 Gyr, and limit the onset time of the short-timescale merger-triggered starburst ($t_{\mathrm{burst,young}}$) to be less than 500 Myr.
 No explicit constraints are imposed on the e-folding timescales $\tau_{\mathrm{old}}$ and $\tau_{\mathrm{young}}$, for which we adopt uniform priors.
+As shown in Figure~\ref{fig:picket-fence Model}, the emission-lines EWs measured for LACES104037-bulk are all above 200 \AA, with an average value of $\sim$600 \AA.
+Based on the empirical relation between EW and star formation age presented by \cite{Zanella_2015}, such large EWs imply a very young stellar population.
+Although the observed EWs may be reduced relative to the intrinsic values assumed in that relation because of ionizing photon escape, this effect would make the inferred stellar population age older.
+Therefore, the inferred age should be regarded as a conservative upper limit, and we consider the adopted upper limits on the SFH timescales in our SED modeling to be sufficiently conservative.

 The best-fitting results are shown in Figure~\ref{fig:SED_result}, the derived SED-fitting parameters are summarized in Table~\ref{tab:laces104037_phys_all}.
-The fitting results indicate that LACES104037 is a starburst dwarf galaxy with significant dust attenuation (stellar mass $\sim10^{8.8}\,M_\odot$,$E(B\!-\!V) \simeq 0.14$).
+Combining the dust attenuation derived from the Balmer decrement, $E(B\!-\!V)\sim0.14$, with the stellar mass obtained from the SED fitting, $\sim10^{8.8}\,M_\odot$, we infer that LACES104037 is a starburst dwarf galaxy with significant dust attenuation.

 We also perform SED fitting for LACES104037s (see Appendix~\ref{app:SED_Results}).
 Emission-line diagnostics indicate a relatively high dust attenuation, with $E(B\!-\!V) \simeq 0.56$.
 Combined with the SED constraints, we find that LACES104037s is a heavily obscured galaxy with a stellar mass of $\sim10^{9}\,M_\odot$, forming a major-merger system together with LACES104037.